 Electronic is easiest for everybody.
 So that’s what I would advise you to set up to do.

-I also would not advise and some people do this, I would not advise you to set up direct transfers, but you know, with like your bank account information, that tenant’s bank account information that can go sideways pretty quickly.
+I also would not advise and some people do this, I would not advise you to set up direct transfers, but you know, with like your bank account information, that resident’s bank account information that can go sideways pretty quickly.

-So I would have, excuse me, I would have some kind of the third party in the middle that accepts those payments that the tenants can send it to that you can withdraw from.
+So I would have, excuse me, I would have some kind of the third party in the middle that accepts those payments that the residents can send it to that you can withdraw from.
 That’s it.

 If you have any questions about any of this stuff, please feel free to reach out to me.

 Again, my name is Alex Smith.
 I’m up here in Chattanooga with evernest.